Billy Sims: NFL career statistics

-Life after football
+Post-NFL life

 Financial difficulties

-When Billy Sims retired from the Lions in 1984, he received a $1.9 million insurance settlement from Lloyd's of London, in addition to the several million dollars he earned during his playing career.
+When Sims retired from the Detroit Lions in 1984, he received a $1.9 million insurance settlement from Lloyd's of London, in addition to several million dollars he earned during his playing career.
 Sims lost his accumulated wealth through a series of failed business ventures.
 His numerous businesses included a nightclub, a radio station, a dry cleaner, and a car parts manufacturer.

 Selling the Heisman

 In 1995, he sold his Heisman Trophy to Texas businessman Bob White, who had been a father figure to Sims since he was in the ninth grade; White's son played high school football with Sims.
 The trophy was sold to White with the agreement that it could be re-purchased by Sims by paying the original price plus 8.5% interest.

-Recent years
+Recognition

 In 2007, a bronze statue of Sims was dedicated on the University of Oklahoma campus in Heisman Park, commemorating his 1978 award.
 The life and one half size statue was created by sculptor Jim Franklin in his studio in Perry, Oklahoma.
 The bronze was cast by the Bronze Horse Foundry in Pawhuska, Oklahoma.

 Sims has led a "Boomer!
 Sooner!" chant at the Heisman Trophy presentation whenever a Sooner wins the trophy.
 He has done so for the four most recent Sooner winners, Jason White, Sam Bradford, Baker Mayfield, and Kyler Murray.
 He held up a sign reading "Boomer" during the 2009 Heisman ceremony.

-He was inducted into the College Football Hall of Fame in 1995.
-Sims is honored in Hooks with Billy Sims Road, and the local library displays a collection of his photos; Sims said while at Oklahoma that he preferred his home town to big cities.
-He maintains 54 Billy Sims Barbecue restaurants franchises with co-founder Jeff Jackson.
-Before Joe Burrow was announced to win the 2019 heisman, Sims yelled "Boomer", in hopes of Jalen Hurts to win the Heisman.
+In 1995, he was inducted into the College Football Hall of Fame.
+Sims is honored in Hooks, Texas with Billy Sims Road named in his honor.
+The local library displays a collection of his photos; Sims said while at Oklahoma that he preferred his home town to big cities.
+He maintains 30+ Billy Sims Barbecue restaurants franchises with co-founder Jeff Jackson.
+Before Joe Burrow was announced to win the 2019 Heisman, Sims yelled "Boomer", in hopes Jalen Hurts would win the Heisman Trophy.